philc/book-notes/relationships/for women only - shaunti feldhahn.md

 ## The truth about taking care of yourself (chap 9)

-* A chapter about maintaining physical appearance / beauty; sensitive for most women.
+* A chapter about maintaining physical appearance / beauty; sensitive topic for most women.
 * Men want her to make an effort to be attractive for him.
 * This means in shape, put together, and has energy to do activities together.
 * "Since men are so visual, seeing us make the effort to look good makes them feel loved and cared